MP Estate Planning UK

 TypeWhere heldKey issue for executors

-Exchange accountCentralised platformLogin details, verification
+Exchange accountCentralised platformLogin details, two-factor authentication, identity verification

-Software walletPhone/desktopSeed phrase or password
+Software walletPhone/desktopSeed phrase, password or biometric access

-Hardware walletPhysical deviceDevice location and PIN
+Hardware walletPhysical deviceDevice location, PIN and recovery seed

-NFT / collectibleBlockchain addressProvenance and market comparables
+NFT / collectibleBlockchain addressProvenance, market comparables and wallet access

 crypto inheritance tax planning uk: key steps to take before it’s too late